It's important to consider the financial costs of studying overseas. These costs vary depending on the destination and your lifestyle.

 - Commonwealth-supported Australian citizen, or permanent humanitarian visa holder

-- have completed 8 units in your degree prior to studying overseas
+- have completed eight units in your degree prior to studying overseas

-- have at least 1 unit remaining in your degree upon returning from overseas.
+- have at least one unit remaining in your degree upon returning from overseas.

 Full eligibility criteria are outlined on the OS-HELP website.

-- a supplementary loan of up to $1,065 is available for language study undertaken in preparation for your overseas study in Asia of up to $1133/$1172.
+- a supplementary loan for language study undertaken in preparation for your overseas study in Asia of up to $1133/$1172.